What will happen to TikTok? The Chinese tech giants’ growth playbook holds clues

 What lies ahead

 How will the parent companies respond?
 As the Chinese playbook has shown elsewhere, you can achieve market penetration and growth by sitting behind another player.
 That is exactly what we’re seeing with TikTok’s rumored sale to Microsoft.
-TikTok’s parent company, ByteDance, may happily sell the brand and product, but could still own the IP and monetization models underneath.
+TikTok’s parent company, ByteDance, may happily sell the brand and product, but it could still own the IP and monetization models underneath.
 Or, it could just shift to being a minority shareholder, with the intent to purchase back in the future.

 WeChat is a little more difficult for Tencent to remove itself from, as it’s the king of all super-apps.
-If WeChat is blocked in the U.S., we might see Tencent do a business development partnership with a second tier chat app in the U.S., like Line.
+If WeChat is blocked in the U.S., we might see Tencent do a business development partnership with a second-tier chat app in the U.S., such as Line.
 This hypothetical partnership could allow a user of Line to send messages to a WeChat user and vice versa, just as a user of Hotmail can exchange emails with a Gmail user.

-Furthermore, it wouldn’t be far-fetched to imagine Tencent launching a new chat app as a joint venture (of which it would be a minority shareholder) with a company like Amazon.
-While most other large-cap tech companies like Facebook, Google, and Apple have a social or chat component, Amazon doesn’t.
+Furthermore, it wouldn’t be far-fetched to imagine Tencent launching a new chat app as a joint venture (of which it would be a minority shareholder) with a company such as Amazon.
+While most other large-cap tech companies such as Facebook, Google, and Apple have a social or chat component, Amazon doesn’t.
 In addition, Amazon and Tencent share a common enemy: Alibaba.
 We’re all familiar with the Asian proverb: “The enemy of my enemy is my friend.”

 The reality is that there are many ways for a Chinese company to operate in the U.S. that would circumvent any short-term blocks—just as non-tech-based U.S. companies operate in China despite restrictions on foreign ownership.
 Many global corporations skirt these restrictions through creative commercial contracts that still allow revenue sharing and decision-making to sit outside China.